Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 formatting will be similar as defined in Interface-1.

 ## General Requirements ## {#interface-2-requirements}

-### Industry Compliance ### {#interface-2-industry}

    1. The ingest source MUST be able to create a compliant streaming presentation for DASH and/or HLS.
 The ingest source may create both DASH and HLS streaming presentations using common media objects (i.e., CMAF), but the ingest source MUST generate format-specific manifest objects.
-   2. The ingest source MUST support the configuration and use of Fully Qualified Domain Names (per RFC 8499) to identify the receiving entity.
-   3. The ingest source MUST support the configuration of the path, which it will POST all the objects to.
-   4. The ingest source SHOULD support the configuration of the delivery path that the receiving entity will use to retrieve the content.
-When provided, the ingest source MUST use this path to build absolute URLs in the manifest files it generates.
-When absent, use of relative paths is assumed and the ingest source MUST build the manifest files accordingly.

-ISSUE: It is proposed to move this section to [[#interface-1-2]] as these equally apply to both interfaces.

 ### HTTP Sessions ### {#interface-2-http-sessions}

-   1. The ingest source MUST transfer [=media objects=] and [=manifest objects=] to the receiving entity via individual HTTP/1.1 POST commands to the configured path.
-   2. The ingest source SHOULD remove media objects from the receiving entity that are no longer referenced in the corresponding manifest objects via an HTTP DELETE command.
+   1. The ingest source SHOULD remove media objects from the receiving entity that are no longer referenced in the corresponding manifest objects via an HTTP DELETE command.
 How long the ingest source waits to remove unreferenced content can be configurable.
 Upon receiving an HTTP DELETE command, the receiving entity SHOULD:

-      2a. delete the referenced content and return an HTTP 200 OK status code,
+      1a. delete the referenced content and return an HTTP 200 OK status code,

-      2b. delete the corresponding folder if the last file in the folder is deleted and it is not a root folder and not necessarily recursively deleting empty folders.
+      1b. delete the corresponding folder if the last file in the folder is deleted and it is not a root folder and not necessarily recursively deleting empty folders.

-   3. To avoid delay associated with the TCP handshake, the ingest source SHOULD use persistent TCP connections.

-   4. To avoid head of line blocking, the ingest source SHOULD use multiple parallel TCP connections to transfer the streaming presentation that it is generating.
-For example, the ingest source SHOULD POST each representation (e.g., CMAF track) in a media presentation over a different TCP connection.

-   5. The ingest source SHOULD use the chunked transfer encoding option for the HTTP POST command when the content length of the request is unknown at the start of transmission or to support the low-latency use cases.

-ISSUE: It is proposed to move clauses 1, 3, 4 and 5 to [[#interface-1-2]] as
-these equally apply to both interfaces.

 ### Unique Segment and Manifest Naming ### {#interface-2-naming}